Have you ever found yourself cringing at a typo or grammatical error in an article or blog post?

-If you’d like to work with a company that provides publication and editing services to clients, you may want to join Wordfirm Inc. The application process is somewhat lengthy, so make sure you schedule enough time for it.
+If you’d like to work with a company that provides publication and editing services to clients, you may want to join Wordfirm Inc. The application process is somewhat lengthy, so schedule enough time for it.

-Gramlee is one of the websites that’s in need of proofreaders.
+Gramlee is one of the websites that needs proofreaders.
 So if you want to make some money on the side, click here to check them out.

 28. America Journal Experts

 If you’ve advanced your writing and editing skills already, it would be best to work for a business such as the America Journal Experts.
-All the job openings are remote, so you can work from the comfort of your home.
+All the job openings are remote so that you can work from the comfort of your home.

 Do you have a PHD in English?
-And are you looking forward to working as an editor with a company that offers professional proofreading services to a wide range of clients?
+And are you looking forward to working as an editor with a company offering many clients professional proofreading services?
 You should consider joining the Edit911 platform.